What is this guide for?

-The Questors Choir data retention policy is to review all data held on individuals at least every two years and remove data where we no longer have a legitimate reason to keep it.
+Questors will conduct a data review of all data held at least every two years and remove data where we no longer have a legitimate reason to keep it.

 Where you have withdrawn your consent for us to use your data for a particular purpose (e.g. unsubscribed from a mailing list) we may retain some of your data for up to two years in order to preserve a record of your consent having been withdrawn.

 Under GDPR, you have the following rights over your data and its use:

 - The right to be informed about what data we are collecting on you and how we will use it